mrvladus/Errands/README.md

 ## Contribute

 ### Translations
-To translate Errands to your language you can use <a href="https://flathub.org/ru/apps/net.poedit.Poedit">Poedit</a>
+To translate Errands to your language you can use [Poedit]("https://flathub.org/ru/apps/net.poedit.Poedit")
 1. Fork and clone repo.
 2. Open Poedit.
 - Open `po/errands.pot` file.